krishmatta/personal-website/content/reference/21_651_general_topology.md

 We call the topology on a metric space induced by the metric function the _metric topology_.

+**Remark**: Not every topology comes from a metric.
+There is a whole class of theorems related to determining whether a topology is from a metric or not.

 We call the topology \\[\tau = \lbrace \emptyset, X \rbrace\\] the _discrete topology_.

 We call the topology \\[\tau = \mathcal{P}(X)\\] the _indiscrete topology_.